Loops supported young people to thrive.

 Current policy would say Calvin is no longer in risk: he is studying sociology at university, working part-time in a greeting card factory, running several youth mentoring initiatives, and embedded in a supportive faith community.
 Calvin is now thriving, but he wasn’t always.
 Three years ago, he was entrenched in gang life, witnessed his best friend’s murder, and was truanting from school.

-Calvin’s transformation isn’t just about a reduction in risk, but about the enhancement of protective factors.
+Calvin’s transformation wasn’t just about a reduction in risk, but about the enhancement of protective factors.
 Protective factors are the internal strengths and external supports that enable resiliency and positive living.
 They are factors like agency, sense of possibility and purpose, control over decision-making, and connectedness to community.
 They are what give young people a reason to invest in their future, and the future of their communities.
 International research confirms the value of protective factors in ensuring young people thrive.

 Protective factors come from meaningful experiences; experiences that start with young people, enable them to feel useful and valued, introduce them to new possibilities, build new capabilities, and forge new relationships.